cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 ```
 sudo mknod  <location> <type of driver> <major number> <minor number>
 ```
 The major number should be unique and you can look at current devices already installed, but usually user modules start at 240.
-The \emph{minor number} can be 0.
+The <i>minor number</i> can be 0.
 The type of our driver should be `c` for character.
 Note that more sophisticated drivers must deal with blocks of arbitrary data, in which case the type is `b` (see `man mknod` for more details).
 Putting it all together, run the following command:
 ```
 sudo mknod /dev/simple_character_device c 240 0
 ```
-Note that \texttt{simple\_character\_device} is a file, so we can change its permissions using \texttt{chmod}.
+Note that `simple_character_device` is a file, so we can change its permissions using `chmod`.
 To be sure that we can read, write, and execute this file, run the following command:
 ```
 sudo chmod 777 /dev/simple_character_device
 ```
-Using \texttt{hellomodule.c} as template, in a new \texttt{C} file \texttt{my\_driver.c}, your task is to create a new character device driver that suports the following file operations:
+Using `hellomodule.c` as template, in a new C file `my_driver.c`, your task is to create a new character device driver that suports the following file operations:
 ```
 open, read, write, llseek, release
 ```
 which we will discuss in more detail momentarily.
 Immediately, we observe that a character buffer is needed to store the data for this device.
 It will exist as long as the module is installed.
 Once it is uninstalled, all data will be lost.
 In your previous courses, you have more than likely encountered many sophisticated implementations of buffers.
 For this assignment we will not be concerned about such implementations.
 The buffer should be an array of `1024` characters.
-In the next section, we discuss how we \emph{register} our device driver.
+In the next section, we discuss how we <i>register</i> our device driver.

 ## Registering/Unregistering the Device Driver